-The bonds provide certain restrictions and requirements with respect to, among others, change in majority ownership and management, merger or consolidation with other corporations resulting in loss of control over the overall resulting entity and sale, lease, transfer or otherwise disposal of all or substantially all of its assets.
-The bonds' trust agreement also contains, among others, covenants regarding incurring additional debt and declaration of dividends.
-STI ESG is required to maintain a D/E ratio of not more than 1.50:1.00 and DSCR of not less than 1.05:1.00 computed based on the consolidated financial statements.
+The bonds provide certain restrictions and requirements with respect to, among others, change in majority ownership and management, merger or consolidation with other corporations resulting in loss of control over the overall resulting entity and sale, lease, transfer, or otherwise disposal of all or substantially all of its assets.
+The bonds' Trust Agreement and Supplemental Trust Agreement ("the Bond Trust Agreements") also contain, among others, covenants regarding incurring additional debt and declaration of dividends.
+STI ESG is required to maintain a D/E ratio of not more than 1.50:1.00 and DSCR of not less than 1.05:1.00 computed based on the unaudited interim condensed consolidated financial statements and audited consolidated financial statements, as applicable.
+In accordance with the terms of the Trust Agreements, testing of compliance with required ratios is done every June 30 and December 31 of each year.